ArminJo/ATtiny-HighVoltageProgrammer_FuseEraser/README.md

 In the **Arduino serial monitor** with baudrate **115200** you will see something like:
 ```
-START C:\...\ArduinoSketches\sketch_feb09a\sketch_feb09a.ino
+START C:\...\ArduinoSketches\sketch_jun09a\sketch_jun09a.ino
-Version 2.2 from Feb  9 2019
+Version 3.0 from Jun  9 2019

+Enter 'r' to only read fuses...
+Enter 'e' to erase flash and lock bits...
-Press button at pin 6 to start process or enter any character to start process...
+Enter any other character Or press button at pin 6 to to write fuses to default...
 ```

 and **after button press or sending a character** you see